WillsCHEATTT/Rob/README.md

 test

 ##### Fonts
 Rob requires a few fonts to make it look the way it does.
-These fonts can be found in [/fonts/](https://github.com/ZackeryRSmith/Rob/tree/main/fonts), you can download and install them manualy or use [FontManager](https://github.com/FontManager/font-manager) and [git](https://git-scm.com/) to install them.
+These fonts can be found in [/fonts/](https://github.com/ZackeryRSmith/Rob/tree/main/fonts), you can download and install them manualy or use [FontManager](https://github.com/FontManager/font-manager) and [svn](https://subversion.apache.org/packages.html#centos) to install them.

-###### Fontmanager and Git
+###### Fontmanager + SVN
 ```sh
 echo "Hello"
 ```